 (1) serving a summons and a copy of the complaint on an officer, director, trustee, agent, or person in charge of an office or business establishment of the association, and

 (2) sending a summons and a copy of the complaint by registered mail, addressed to an association’s office.
 If an office cannot be located, a summons and a copy of the complaint may be sent by registered mail to a member of the association other than the person on whom the summons and complaint were served.

 (F) Service on Insurer.
-If service on an insurer is made by serving the Commissioner of Insurance, as permitted by statute, 2 summonses and a copy of the complaint must be delivered or mailed by registered mail to the Commissioner of Insurance office.
+If service on an insurer is made by serving the Commissioner of Insurance, as permitted by statute, two summonses and a copy of the complaint must be delivered or mailed by registered mail to the Commissioner of Insurance office.

 (G) Public Corporations.
-Service of process on public, municipal, quasi-municipal, or governmental corporation, unincorporated board, or public body may be made by serving a summons and a copy of the complaint on:
+Service of process on a public, municipal, quasi-municipal, or governmental corporation, unincorporated board, or public body may be made by serving a summons and a copy of the complaint on: